MarchYandere/MarchYandere.github.io/_posts/2014-11-06-how-to-reference-the-LaunchImage.md

 comments: true
 date: 2014-11-06 16:42:25
 layout: post
-title: how to reference the LaunchImage
+title: How to reference the LaunchImage
 categories:
 - IOS
 ---